 The first thing you need to ensure your SLA is a success, is the wholehearted commitment of both functions.
 The sales and marketing teams must recognise the agreement’s vital importance as they come together to create it.
 The task then is to set goals and procedures that are realistic and mutually beneficial, and make a commitment to achieving them.
 The essential elements are goodwill, shared responsibility, clear communication and comprehensive reporting.
 Now, to specifics.

 1. Make your goals numeric.

-- There should be little room for interpretation.
+There should be little room for interpretation.
 For example, marketing commits to producing a specific number of high-quality leads for the sales function every month.
-Sales commits to contact these leads within a specified time frame, e.g. 48 hours.
+Sales commits to contacting these leads within a specified time frame, e.g. 48 hours.

-- Take into account the cost of the lead generated by marketing, the length of the sales pipeline, the value of each customer, and your total sales volume target.
+Take into account the cost of the lead generated by marketing, the length of the sales pipeline, the value of each customer, and your total sales volume target.
 Also, calculate how many high-quality leads are needed on average per sale.
 This will make it very clear to marketers how many leads they need to generate in order for sales to reach their goals.
 These hard numbers that you agree upon will keep both functions accountable.
-Your success in achieving these numeric goals will be easy to monitor; you can quickly and respectfully address any shortfall by either party.
+Your success in achieving these numeric goals will be easy to monitor and you can quickly address any shortfall by either party.